jjallaire/draftpod/src/components/guide/articles/single-player.md

 ### Reviewing Drafts

-If you want to review amd analyze your draft after it's complete, you can download a draft log and decklist using the **Download** button within the deck builder:
+If you want to review and analyze your draft after it's complete, you can download a draft log and deck list using the **Download** button within the deck builder:

 <p>
 <img src="/images/guide/download-deck.png" width="100%" />